javedbaloch4/devcamper-node-api/README.md

   - Initial Value `http://localhost:5000`
   - How to use it - {{URL}}/api/v1/bootcamps
 - Create a New Collection

   - Name - DevCamper API
   - Description - BackendAPI for the ....
   - Create a folder inside collection
     - name - Bootcamps
     - description - All APIs Bootcamps
   - Create a request

     - name - Name of the request
     - description - Description of request...

+  - Additional Things
+    - Add Present for JSON Type for create route

 - ✨Magic ✨